 TASK 1: Confirm candidate has a U of T academic appointment

-The search Chair must confirm that the recommended candidate holds an eligible U of T academic appointment.
+The search Chair must confirm that the recommended candidate holds an eligible U of T academic appointment at the appropriate rank as described earlier.
+Chairholders must hld their primary academic appointment at the University of Toronto.
 If the candidate does not hold an academic appointment, the appropriate U of T department Chair will need to follow the normal process for an academic appointment.
 Note that approval of the academic appointment must occur prior to or in tandem with the Named Chair approval.
 The start date of a named chair incumbent cannot precede the candidate’s academic appointment start date.

 TASK 2: Prepare the written appointment recommendation